SesethuPotye/Python-week-1/WEEK2  PYTHON.md

 ![Uploading image.png…]()Note: The self parameter is a reference to the current instance of the class, and is used to access variables that belong to the class.

 # The self Parameter

+# HANDLING ERRORS AND EXCEPTIONS
+*  exceptions are determined during runtime and can be retried.
+*  errors cannot be retried
+*  Python errors and exceptions ultimately stem from a class called the base exception